 #10 New Entry Kyle “Torment” Storer – $53,680

-Another new entry, American Kyle “Torment” Storer.
+Another new entry and the first in our Rocket League ranks, American Kyle “Torment” Storer.
 This guy has had some year, barely on our radar when we last did this he has won a number of Major and Premier competitions earning him a transfer to one of the top teams – Cloud 9.
 It all started back at FACEIT X Games Rocket League Invitational when as part of Selfless Gaming he finished 4th earning himself $7,500 in the process.
 A week later he’s at DreamHack Atlanta Major with The Muffin Men where he finished 1st netting $20,000 in the process.
 A move to Cloud 9 followed and more a further 1st place finishes followed including the Premier RLCS Season 4 – North America which netted him $17,250.